These are the best oven baked meatballs! So easy to make, juicy and flavorful. They’re perfect for appetizers, meatballs subs or on top of spaghetti.

 - 3/4 teaspoon kosher salt

 - 1/4 teaspoon black pepper

 - 2 Tablespoons Chopped fresh Italian Flat leaf parsley (optional)

 For serving: Marinara and cooked noodles , optional

 - Preheat the oven to 400°F. Line a baking sheet with foil and spray with non-stick spray.

-- Combine the meat, egg, breadcrumbs, cheese, salt, garlic powder, onion powder, black pepper and parsley in a bowl.
+- Combine the meat, egg, breadcrumbs, cheese, salt, garlic, onion, black pepper and parsley in a bowl.
 Stir just until combined, do not over mix.
 Add a Tablespoon or two of water as needed to keep a wet mixture.

 - Use a medium cookie scoop or spoon to scoop the meat.
 Then form into 1 1/2" balls and place on the pan.

 - Bake uncovered for 17-20 minutes, or until no longer pink in the middle.
 Turn halfway through, so the bottoms don't brown.

 - Simmer meatballs with marinara sauce for 10 minutes and serve over noodles if desired.